theopenconversationkit/tock/bot/connector-rocketchat/README.md

  ![RocketChat Bot Configuration Sample](./admin.png)

-You can now start do talk to the Bot!
+You can start to talk to the Bot!

  ![RocketChat Bot Talk Sample](./rocketchat.png)